cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

    ![Save and copy](/integrations/Jira-Cloud-migration-save-and-copy.png "Save and copy")

-1. Click on **Customize recipe** to adjust the pre-build recipe template to your Jira Cloud configuration.
+1. Click on **Customize recipe** to adjust the pre-built recipe template to your Jira Cloud configuration.

    > ℹ️ The recipe is not ready for use yet.
 It needs the Jira Cloud project configuration, including the project name and the task Jira issue type to create.